Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 {% tab title="React Native" %}
 ## JavaScript

+{% hint style="info" %}
-> Note: We recommend implementing Lifecycle metrics in native code, however, Lifecycle API's are available in Javascript if it fits your use case.
+You should implement Lifecycle metrics in native code.
+However, Lifecycle's APIs are available in Javascript if it fits your use case.
+{% endhint %}

-Starting a lifecycle event
+### Starting a Lifecycle event

 ```jsx
 ACPCore.lifecycleStart({"lifecycleStart": "myData"});
 ```

-Pausing a lifecycle event
+### Pausing a Lifecycle event

 ```jsx
 ACPCore.lifecyclePause();